Install Pi Pico in Arduino IDE

-The support of the Pi Pico board on Arduino IDE was not long in coming.
-It is now possible to program the Raspberry Pi Pico board with the Arduino code directly from the Arduino IDE.
-Adding the support is similar to installing ESP32 boards through the additional board manager through the Arduino IDE.
+The support on Arduino IDE for Pi Pico boards was not long in coming.
+It is now possible to program the Raspberry Pi Pico board with Arduino code directly from the Arduino IDE.
+Adding the support is similar to installing the ESP32 boards via the additional board manager via the Arduino IDE.

-- To install the necessary tools of the Pi Pico, you should :
+To install the necessary tools for the Pi Pico, you need to :

-- Click on URL for additional board managers and add the following URL:
+Click on Additional Boards managers URLs and add the following URL :

 https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json